 Why it’s time to discover Russian art

-A panel of leading experts discuss the key figures in Russian art over the past century and more — Malevich, Fabergé, Ovchinnikov, Deineka, Vrubel and others, illustrated with lots in our 5 June sale in London and works previously sold at Christie’s
+A panel of leading experts discuss the key figures in Russian art over the past century and more — Malevich, Fabergé, Ovchinnikov, Deineka, Vrubel and others, illustrated with lots offered at Christie’s

 The year 2017 marks the centenary of the Russian Revolution, which ended more than 300 years of Tsarist rule and led to the emergence of the Soviet Union.
 In its immediate aftermath, the potential for radical artistic innovation in Russia seemed boundless — but this was not to last.